-AAAS and The World Academy of Sciences (TWAS) Summer Course on Science Diplomacy to be held on July 10-13, 2020 in Trieste, Italy, has been postponed until further notice.
+AAAS and The World Academy of Sciences (TWAS) Summer Course on Science Diplomacy, originally scheduled to be held on July 10-13, 2020 in Trieste, Italy, has been rescheduled for September 21-24, 2020 in a virtual format due to the COVID-19 pandemic.
 Selected participants will be contacted directly with additional information.

 The course is no longer accepting applications.